anyaevostinar/anyaevostinar.github.io/classes/111-f22/collaboration.md

 A few logistical reminders:

 * Write both students’ names in the comments at the top of your program.
-* Submit one copy of your code via Moodle.
+* Submit one copy of your code via Gradescope.

 ### What if we can’t work together?